AnsariTech-25667/NovaDraft/README.md

 NovaDraft is a full-stack AI productivity platform designed to supercharge content creation and media workflows.
 It unifies AI text generation, image creation, background/object removal, resume reviews, and export workflows into one cohesive suite.

-Architected with scalability and modern SaaS best practices, NovaDraft demonstrates how to integrate LLMs, serverless databases, cloud media pipelines, and authentication layers into a production-ready AI platform.
+Architected with scalability and modern SaaS best practices, NovaDraft demonstrates how to integrate LLMs, serverless databases, and cloud media pipelines into a production-grade AI application.

 🚀 Product Overview